skeoop/skeoop.github.io/week3/Overview.md

     return false;
 }
 ```
-This is an example of a range check.
+This is an example of a **bounds check**.
 You want to check if the items
 in the purse is within the allowed size.

-However, this is not a good check.
+However, there is a better way.
 What the programmer means is:

 |  Purse Not Full  |   Purse is Full   |
 |------------------|-------------------|